 The confusion has one clear root cause: both ranks are addressed as "Colonel" in everyday military correspondence.
 A lieutenant colonel receiving a letter will see "Colonel" on the envelope.
 A full bird colonel gets the same treatment.
 Without the insignia in front of you, the title alone does not tell you which one you are dealing with.
 That is precisely why the informal "full bird" qualifier exists: it was invented to cut through that ambiguity.

-A secondary confusion comes from the word "bird" itself.
-Anyone who stumbles across the phrase "full bird colonel" while searching bird-related topics will reasonably assume the "bird" refers to an actual species.
 It does not: it refers to the eagle emblem on the insignia, not a living bird in the field.
 The eagle imagery is the metaphorical bridge between the military rank and ornithology, and it is a genuinely interesting one.
 The bald eagle is one of the most recognized raptors in North America, and its use as a rank symbol is exactly why this slang stuck.

 How to lock in your ID and verify it